 This is the major international airport serving Algiers.
 It lies approximately 17 km (10.5 miles) southeast of the city center.
 The airport is modern and handles the vast majority of international and domestic flights.
 Its amenities include duty-free shops, cafes, restaurants, foreign exchange counters, and ATMs.

 Flight prices generally rise during peak tourist seasons, specifically Spring (April-May) and Autumn (September-October).
-Prices also increase significantly during Algerian national holidays and local summer vacation periods (June-August).
+Prices also increase substantially during Algerian national holidays and local summer vacation periods (June-August).
 Booking your flights several months in advance is advisable.

-Licensed taxis outside terminals.
+Official taxis outside terminals.
 Agree on fare beforehand.
-Fares to city center: 1,000-2,000 DZD.
+Fares into the city's core: 1,000-2,000 DZD.

 Algiers Metro has an airport extension.
 Fast, efficient, affordable to city metro network.